Idris Davies: Teaching career

 In 1929, having passed the Oxford Local Examination at his second attempt, Davies became a pupil-teacher, an honorary post, in his old school, working with his old headmaster.
 The following year a new teacher training course started at Loughborough College.
 He enrolled in the September with handicraft as his main subject.
 However, it became clear that he didn't have any aptitude for handicraft.
 Consequently, it was decided that he should also enrol on a course in advanced English literature that was held two days a week at the nearby University of Nottingham and that he should not have one main subject, but two, English and History.
 He passed the course at advanced level and qualified as a teacher in August 1932.

-Davies started teaching in that year in Laysterne Junior Mixed Primary School in Hoxton in Hackney, London, during which he became friends with Dylan Thomas.
+Davies started teaching in that year in Laysterne Junior Mixed Primary School in Hoxton in Hackney, London during which he became friends with Dylan Thomas.
 Also he became acquainted with a group of Welsh litterateurs who frequented Griff's Bookshop, a Welsh bookshop in Cecil Court, off Charing Cross Road, which was kept by the Griffiths brothers.

-After the end of the Second World War, Davies was transferred to Wordsworth School (which perhaps was in Stoke Newington, London).
+After the end of the Second World War, Davies was transferred to Wordsworth School (possibly Stoke Newington, London).
 However, he had become nostalgic for Wales.
 Consequently, in 1947, with the help of a local councillor, he returned to the Rhymney Valley to teach at the junior school in Cwmsyfiog Schools, New Tredegar.
-He taught there until 1951 when the abdominal cancer that was to cost him his life began.
+He taught there until 1951 when his abdominal cancer prevented him from continuing.
 He died, aged 48, at his mother's house at 7, Victoria Road, Rhymney on Easter Monday, 6 April 1953 and was buried in Rhymney Public Cemetery.